wmcfarlan/startup_success/README.md

 ___

 __Abstract:__
 Data from [https://data.world/fiftin/crunchbase-2015] consists of 66,368 rows (companies) with 14 columns primarily describing funding and location.
+The data starts from 1960 and goes to 2015.
 This dataset was combined with GDP information [https://hub.arcgis.com](https://hub.arcgis.com/datasets/a2a8826c4ba44f89a684000fe7c05b8c_0/data?geometry=-166.940%2C29.270%2C167.571%2C67.358&page=5), population statistics [https://simplemaps.com/data](https://simplemaps.com/data/us-zips), and education data [https://data.world/education/university-rankings-2017].
 After conducting an exploratory analysis, I have found a predictive relationship between select features and success or failure of a startup.

 __Results:__